 Program Director, Environment Program

-Tom Steinbach is an expert on climate and energy policy and natural resource conservation.
-As Director of the Hewlett Foundation’s Environment Program he leads a team of grant makers focused on addressing climate change, increasing clean energy, conserving the North American West, and solving environmental problems disproportionately affecting the San Francisco Bay Area's disadvantaged communities.
+Tom Steinbach is an expert in developing and implementing philanthropic strategies to address complex social and environmental challenges globally.
+As Director of the Foundation’s Environment Program he leads a team of grant makers focused on climate change, conserving the North American West, and solving environmental problems facing disadvantaged communities in the San Francisco Bay Area.
+His work spans the U.S., China, India, Europe, and Latin America.
+For a period of time, Tom also managed the Foundation’s global Cyber and Nuclear Security Initiatives.

-Prior to joining the Foundation staff, Tom was Executive Director of Greenbelt Alliance, a San Francisco Bay Area land conservation and urban planning nonprofit organization.
-In this role, he spearheaded conservation projects leading to protection of 300,000 acres of open space and worked to transform growth management policies in cities and counties around the region.
-At Greenbelt Alliance, he broke the traditional mold for how an environmental organization operates.
-Tom built productive working relationships with business, environmental justice, affordable housing, and government organizations.
+Prior to joining the Foundation, Tom was Executive Director of Greenbelt Alliance, a San Francisco Bay Area land conservation and urban planning nonprofit.
+In this role, he spearheaded conservation projects and worked to transform growth management policies in the region.
+At Greenbelt Alliance, he broke the traditional mold for how an environmental organization operates by building productive working relationships with businesses, communities and governments.